 👉 Have consistent branding

-Make sure the colours and fonts you use in your email opt-in match the visual identity of your brand.
+Make sure the colors and fonts you use in your email opt-in match the visual identity of your brand.

 👉Add Your Photo to your email Opt-in form